What are the symptoms of the coronavirus (COVID-19)?

 Some people are asymptomatic or have the virus and don’t get as sick.
 It is important to wear a mask and practice social distancing, so as not to spread this disease.

 Since testing depends on having a certain amount of the coronavirus present in your nose (or nasopharynx), it can take several days from the time you’re exposed to when you will be able to be tested.

 Over the past few weeks, COVID-19 testing has become more accessible.
 In general, however, testing is not recommended for people who do not have symptoms.
 It can take up to two weeks from the time someone is exposed to develop symptoms.

 If you are experiencing mild-to-medium symptoms of COVID-19 — which include fever, muscle and body aches, cough and sore throat — stay at home, self-isolate and rest.

 Monitor your temperature and drink plenty of fluids.
 Continue to wash your hands often, disinfect frequently touched surfaces in your home and stay away from other people as much as possible.
 If your condition worsens, reach out to your doctor — ideally by calling or messaging them through your MyChart account — for advice.

 You’ll need to stay home for 72 hours after you recover.

-Contact a doctor if you have more severe symptoms, are over 60, or have additional health issues.
+Contact a doctor if you experience more severe symptoms, are over 60, or have additional health issues.
 People with hypertension (high blood pressure) and diabetes, who have weak immune systems, who smoke, with underlying lung disease, or who take medicines to suppress their immune systems because they have cancer or an autoimmune condition are at higher risk for COVID-19.